laggykiller/MoticDownloader/README.md

 ## FAQ
 ### Program crashed when downloading high resolution image
 You probably ran out of RAM.
-Try to download with option '\[1] Rough trim only', as fine trim requires more RAM.
+Try to download without trimming, as trimming requires more RAM.

-If it still fails, try to download with higher zoom level.
+If it still fails, try to download with higher zoom level (lower resolution).

 ### Is this program safe?
 Yes it is.
 You may check the source code.